 Your budget, the number of people you’re travelling with, whether you have a driver’s license or not, are all factors that will influence how you decide to travel around Croatia.

-By taxi – Taxis are a pretty expensive form of transport in Croatia and most of the taxi’s are metered.
-If you’re more of a fan of Uber, you’ll find that it operates in most of the major cities but in Dubrovnik only between June and October.
+Taxis are a pretty expensive form of transport in Croatia and most of the taxi’s are metered.
+If you’re more of a fan of Uber, you’ll find that it operates in most of the major cities, but in Dubrovnik only between June and October.

 The perfect packing list for Croatia